raygun101/MarkupKit/README.md

         <UILabel text="Two"/>
         <UILabel text="Three"/>
     </LMColumnView>

+`LMColumnView` defines two additional properties that specify the amount of space that should be reserved at the top and bottom of the view, respectively:

+    @property (nonatomic) CGFloat topSpacing;
+    @property (nonatomic) CGFloat bottomSpacing;

+These properties can be used to ensure that the column view's content is not obscured by another user interface element such as the status bar or a navigation bar.

+For example, a view controller class might override the `viewWillLayoutSubviews` method to set the top spacing to the length of the controller's top layout guide, ensuring that the first subview is positioned below the guide:

+    override func viewWillLayoutSubviews() {
+        columnView.topSpacing = topLayoutGuide.length
+    }

+Bottom spacing can be set similarly using the controller's bottom layout guide.

 ### View Weights
 MarkupKit adds the following property to the UIView class that is used by both `LMRowView` and `LMColumnView`: